satyasai22-code/monopoly-ind/GUIDELINES.md

 5. [Commit Message Guidelines](#commit-message-guidelines)

 ## General Guidelines
+- Always create a separate branch and raise a PR(Do not push directly to main branch).
 - Follow consistent coding styles and best practices.
 - Makesure naming conventions are STRICTLY followed everywhere(coding, branch, commit, PR)
+- Follow proper file structure while creating new modules/files.
-- Each name should be descriptive and conveys the purpose and should not be random x or y.
+- Each name should be `DESCRIPTIVE` and conveys the `PURPOSE` and should not be random x or y.
 - PRO TIP: function/method names are always verbs/actions.
 Variables are always Nouns

 ## Frontend Guidelines (React.js)